cheeyim/wwckl-fugeeschool/Fugee School Teacher-Roadmap.md

 ## Sub Execution Plan
 We'll have 6 milestones where each month's theme will focus to teach/learn the concepts that leads to the completion of the final assignment.
-- Milestone #1 - HTML5 and CSS3 basics
+- Milestone #1 - Static Website: HTML5 and CSS3 basics
-- Milestone #2 - Layout (i.e. tables)
+- Milestone #2 - Static Website: Layout (i.e. tables, div, flexbox)
-- Milestone #3 - Navigation (i.e. simple JavaScript animation, menu and images)
+- Milestone #3 - Static Website: Navigation (i.e. menu, anchor linking for one page website)
-- Milestone #4 - HTML Forms (i.e. input types, elements, attributes, validation, JavaScript posting)
+- Milestone #4 - Responsive Website: Deploy website to server, JavaScript basics for effects
-- Milestone #5 - JavaScript basics
+- Milestone #5 - Responsive Website: TBC
-- Milestone #6 - TBC
+- Milestone #6 - Responsive Website: TBC

 ## Tool
 Use http://codepen.io/ to code HTML, CSS and JavaScript.
 Save as one account to retrieve the files for later use.